 My brother's stay at the military academy lasted only to the end of the following school year.
-It seems a Los Angeles police officer was shot and killed on the streets in Hollywood and somehow my stepmother felt responsible for ensuring his widow or the woman he was closely associated with and her young son were properly cared for.
+It seems a Los Angeles police officer was shot and killed on the streets of Chinatown during a gambling raid and somehow my stepmother felt responsible for ensuring his widow or the woman he was closely associated with and her young son were properly cared for.
 Somewhere along the way my stepmother learned the woman, who wanted to leave the city, had previously inherited a rundown dilapidated piece of property in Idaho that had been at onetime a working ranch.
-My stepmother hired a crew to fix up the place, make it livable with reliable running water and even paid to have the electricty extended to reach the ranch as it had not yet got that far.
-Then she sent the widow, her young son, and if not initially with the widow and her young son, within a short time, my older brother, for whatever reason, to live there.
+My stepmother hired a crew to fix up the place, make it livable with reliable running water and even paid to have the electricity extended to reach the ranch as it had not yet got that far.
+Then she sent the woman, her young son, and if not with the two of them initially, within a short time, my older brother, for whatever reason, to live there.

 Even though my older brother and stepmother did not get along very well it was just the opposite for she and I. True, I didn't spend a lot of time with her one-on-one very often, but every once in awhile just the two of us would go on errands together where she would pick up little bags of money here and there and sometimes drop off little bags of money here and there.
 One day she did come to me and ask if I would like to ride up to Santa Barbara with her.
 I jumped at the chance.
 Not only could we spend the day together but Santa Barbara was the last place I had seen my mother alive before she died and I always wanted to go back.